Making built-form happen

 Both.
 The most economical way to engage is by the hour.
 Charges are by the minute (2-minute-minimum increments).
 Integrity is key so, if a project task takes 3 minutes, the charge is 3 minutes (not rounded-up to 10 or 15 minutes as is common).
 Certain functions can be offered on a fixed cost, examples being construction tender, formal contract negotiation and construction phase management.

-Can you advise on the feasibility of a development at land purchase?
+Can you give an opinion on the feasibility of a development at land purchase?

 The person behind 7c...